dgillis91/mortgage_default_model/README.md

 ## TODO:
 * Update Extractor module to take arguments.
 For example, we need an arg for whether to remove the zip files when we extract.
-* Automate data pull from FNMA.
-Can potentially be done with scrapy.
-* Pythonize repo - add "required", etc.
-* Validate data transformations.
-* Specify data types in config file.
-Will have to parse columns vs. types in code.
-* Refactor extract_performance_counts - method too long.
 * Try with a few different model types.
 Document the things I've tried already, and replicate them.
+* Recreate performance counts from the last implementation of FNMA model.
+* Train random forest model.
+* Train KNN model.
+* Rebuild Neural net without one hot encoding of the target.

 ## Resources
 * https://loanperformancedata.fanniemae.com/lppub-docs/FNMA_SF_Loan_Performance_File_layout.pdf